 School business will be conducted virtually whenever possible.
-Visitors for essential functions will be limited to appointments only during the safe reopening of school until all restrictions are lifted.
+In person visitors for essential functions will be limited to appointments only during the safe reopening of school until all restrictions are lifted.

-- At some point we would like to invite volunteers/visitors back; as safety regulations permit. - Initially volunteers/visitors to campus will be extremely limited.
-Allowing volunteers/visitors on campus will be a phased-in approach based on current safety regulations for physical distancing.
+At some point we would like to invite in person volunteers/visitors back; as safety regulations permit.

-- When the time comes, there will be training to ensure volunteers/visitors follow established protocols. - 3.
+- Initially, in person volunteers/visitors to campus will be extremely limited.
+Allowing in person volunteers/visitors on campus will be a phased-in approach based on current safety regulations for physical distancing. - When the time comes, there will be training to ensure in person volunteers/visitors follow established protocols. - Virtual visitors/volunteers may be permitted under limited circumstances with prior District approval. - 3.
 The school has plans to support students with access and functional needs who may be at increased risk of becoming infected is described below: - a.
 Review existing student health plans to identify students who may need additional accommodations.